 A roundup of some of the best GoPro cases out there.

-GoPro’s work wonderfully in and around the water.
-But they also sink.
-Here’s a good option for keeping your GoPro afloat.
+GoPros love the water.
+But they don’t float.
+The CamKix Premium Bobber is a good option for keeping your GoPro afloat and visible.

 Wondering how much video footage or how many photos you can fit on a memory card with the new GoPro HERO4 Black and Silver cameras?
 Here are some guides.

 Here’s a roundup of some options for spare batteries and battery chargers for the GoPro HERO 4 Silver and Black editions.

 While GoPro’s Jaws clamp works well in many situations, there are times a broader spring-loaded clamp comes in handy in mounting your GoPro.

 If you need to make sure your waterproof camera stays on the top of the water and doesn’t sink to the depths below, here’s a handy option.